zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

    Substitute ZEPHYR_BASE for the current kernel's root directory.

-Execute your debug application from the same directory that you chose for the :file:`gdbinit` file.
-The command may include the --tui option to enable the use if a teminal user interface.
-The following commands connects to the GDB server using :file:`gdb`. --tui).The command loads the symbol table from the elf binary file.
+Execute the application to debug from the same directory that you chose for the :file:`gdbinit` file.
+The command can include the :option:`--tui` option to enable the use of a terminal user interface.
+The following commands connects to the GDB server using :file:`gdb`.
+The command loads the symbol table from the elf binary file.
 In this example, the elf binary file name corresponds to :file:`zephyr.elf` file:

 .. code-block:: bash